 Utilizing Special Recognition as Crowdfunding Rewards

 Sponsorships or special recognition is always a popular fundraising idea.
 Getting their name on or sponsoring a part of a project can be successfully used as a crowdfunding perk for many types of charities.
 Imagine a library that offers customized bricks for a new addition.
 Schools can create a wall of fame with an engraved plaque of donors.
-At the highest level of giving, many charities offer event naming rights to business sponsors.
+At the highest giving level, many charities offer event naming rights to business sponsors.
 Something like this can also be incorporated into crowdfunding campaigns.
 The key here is being creative on what can be sponsored and limiting the opportunity to increase buying urgency and demand.

 Offering Virtual Rewards or Impact Levels

 The great thing about virtual crowdfunding rewards is that you don’t need to worry about shipping or fulfillment.
-You are already doing this work and now you have the funding to affect more people.
+You are already doing this work and now have the funding to affect more people.

 How to Price Crowdfunding Perks